The Guide to Chablis Wine

 The outer areas around the town of Chablis are part of the Petit Chablis appellation.
 Because of the variable landscape (slopes, valleys, and or north-facing vineyards), Petit Chablis wines tend to have higher acidity and more tart, citrus-like flavors.
 The wines are best enjoyed cold and within a year or two of release to champion the refreshing dry taste.

 Closer in towards the village of Chablis is the main Chablis appellation.
 The majority of the wines we see available are basic Chablis, and they can be quite good.
 Flavors deliver citrus, pear, and more exaggerated mineral notes, a taste thought to be derived from the more prevalent chalky-white limestone soils (aka Kimmeridgian soils).

 - Premier (1er) Cru Chablis AOP

 Better positioning towards the sun and higher presence of limestone marl soil are the requisites of Chablis premier cru vineyards.
 Wines have slightly richer fruit profiles with starfruit and lemon flavors along with stronger distinct flinty minerality.
-Only 15% (780 ha) of Chablis vineyards have premier cru status of which there are a total of 70 lieu-dits (named vineyard plots).
+Only 15% (780 ha) of Chablis vineyards have premier cru status, of which there are a total of 70 lieu-dits (named vineyard plots).
 Of the 70 lieu-dits, there are 40 officially recognized climats (official named vineyard plot) that may appear on Chablis wine labels.
-As much as this can be overwhelming to know, only about 20 of the climats are actually used.
-A few well-known examples of 1er cru climats include, Montée de Tonnerre, Mont de Milieu, Vaillons, and Fourchaume.
+As much as this can be overwhelming to know, only about 20 of the climats see use.
+A few well-known examples of 1er cru climats include Montée de Tonnerre, Mont de Milieu, Vaillons, and Fourchaume.